AlexEngelhardt/dotfiles/README.md

 ## Setup TODOs

-- Choose a terminal emulator. alacritty seems popular.
-Or kitty?
+- Install kitty as a terminal emulator. terminator couldn't show all UTF-8 symbols, which is bad for the new-style status bars etc.  alacritty is even more popular, but Lubuntu 18.10 couldn't install it easily.
-- Finally switch from emacs to vim? :-(
+- Install neovim.
+It's time to ditch emacs :)
 - Switch from bash to zsh
   - And a ton of plugins: https://github.com/unixorn/awesome-zsh-plugins
     - most importantly, oh-my-zsh